 Challenge #1: Salesforce CPQ Field Locators

-In our product development, we’ve found that Salesforce CPQ testing is complicated with traditional automation methods such as Selenium.
+In product development, we’ve found that Salesforce CPQ testing is complicated with traditional automation methods such as Selenium.

 Salesforce CPQ pages heavily use Shadow DOM, which can only be accessed using CCS locators, not Field IDs or XPaths.
 The standards for doing this are still agreeable.